alanyongy/safe-llm-file-organizer/README.md

 ### 📌 Planner (planner.py)

 The planner converts:

-- file list
+1. File list
-- root directory
+2. Root directory
-- user goal
+3. User goal

 into a structured JSON plan.

 ![Custom Goal](/writeup-assets/custom_goal.png)

-It uses a fixed prompt that restricts output to:
+It uses a fixed prompt that restricts output to a json mapping of:
 - `move_item`
 - `create_folder`